jozefg/drafts/constructivism.md

 Hopefully this helps clarify what exactly people mean when they say Haskell corresponds to a constructive logic or programs are proofs.
-Indeed this idea gives rise to a really cool thing called "proof relevant mathematics".
+Indeed this constructivism gives rise to a really cool thing called "proof relevant mathematics".
 This is mathematics done purely with constructive proofs.
 One of the latest ideas to trickle from mathematics to computers is homotopy type theory where we take a proof relevant look at identity types.

-Before I wrap up I wanted to share one little joke heard.
+Before I wrap up I wanted to share one funny little thought I heard.
 Constructive mathematics has found a home in automated proof systems.
 Imagine Brouwer's horror at hearing we do "intuitionist" proofs that no one will ever look at or try to understand beyond some random mechanical proof assistant!